alokhom/AzureFunctionTest/README.md

 *Answer 7*

 consumption plan -
 It can help you pay when functions are running.
 Almost no memory/CPU consumed in this plan.
 Depends on length of function and frequency of computing.

-It has features of geo redundancy.
+One can check Premium plans or Dedicated plans and opt for features of geo redundancy.
+There also there should be a purpose to meet coming from Architectural view points.